Reconstruction of broad features in the primordial spectrum and inflaton potential from Planck: Results

-A clearer picture can be provided in the right panel in the same figure for both the models.
-We have plotted samples from the left panel colored by the position of the bin.
-Note that the samples in model-B is more sparse than model-C. For example, when the bin position approaches $k_{\rm max}$ (say $r_{\rm b1}\simeq 0.6-0.7$, corresponding to ($\sim0.005-0.01{\rm Mpc^{-1}}$)) for model-B the first bin can have both red and blue tilt as red points are distributed in both sides of $n_{\rm b1}=1$ which implies that a worse fit imposed by a particular value of tilt can be compensated by the amplitude of the first bin.
 However, for model-C where we have only one amplitude scaling parameter we see that we loose the freedom in the first bin.
 Here we identify a clear pattern.
 For $r_{\rm b1}\leq 0.3$ (blue dots) the spectral tilt is allowed to be both blue and red and can not be constrained within the prior range.
 For $0.3\leq r_{\rm b1}\leq 0.5$ (cyan dots) the first bin prefers a blue till such that it creates a dip in small-$k$ region.
 Finally, for $r_{\rm b1}\geq 0.5$ (green, yellow, red dots) the tilt changes gradually from a completely scale invariant to a nearly scale invariant red tilt of 0.96.
+The confidence contours of $r_{\rm b1}$ and the $n_{\rm b1}$ for model-C with two bins are plotted in the left plot at the bottom of Fig.~\ref{fig:tiltcntrs}.
+Note that till $r_{\rm b1}=0.7$ (corresponding to $k\sim 0.01 Mpc^{-1}$) the spectral tilt does not have to be red even in 1$\sigma$.
+Smaller scales beyond that the gradual convergence of contours provides a clearer picture of the power of the data to constrain the spectral indicates along the cosmological scales.
+For an illustration, we have also plotted a few samples of power spectrum (in red) for model-C in the bottom right panel along with the best fit power law spectrum(in blue).